Women of Distinction Magazine recently named Meagan Murphy as one of their Top Ten Women Leaders of 2016, wrote an

 Let’s talk about Breasts

 Imagine someone asked you: How have your breasts influenced the person you’ve become?
 Would you have an answer?
 Would you even know where to start?
-The Breast Archives uses this simple question to force us to confront previously concealed and taboo narratives.
-Through forthright exposure the film uncovers a mystery that gets at the heart of our expectations about women in Western culture.
+The Breast Archives uses this simple question to delve into the formative memories of nine unforgettable women, offering insight into the breast as an origination point for a woman’s psyche.
+Through forthright exposure, the film uncovers a mystery that gets at the heart of our expectations about women in Western culture.